Bug #2245

 It doesn't appear to be possible to prevent this particular problem with .htaccess.
 I'm guessing that, by the time the .htaccess file has been read, the browser has already checked the SSL provenance.
 André, do you have any insight into this?

-Updated by local admin over 11 years ago
+Updated by local admin almost 12 years ago

 André, do you have any insight into this?